ianpherbert/ianpherbert/README.md

 ### <div align="center">I'm Ian, a full stack developer from Cleveland, USA living in Nantes, France</div>

-- 🖥️ Currently working as a back-end developer at Cleaq
+- 🖥️ Currently working as a web developer at Hardis Group

 - 🎓 I also have two degrees from Cleveland State University in Urban planning and French